GAsNA/la-taverniere/README.md

 - [x]  Command to add or delete a handler to add a role to a user when a reaction is made on a specific message - admin only
     - [ ] Reaction are optionnal (all reaction taken in account if not specified)
 - [x]  No youtube live command for 'today' or until a specified date - admin only - NOT PUBLICLY OPEN TO EVERY GUILD FOR NOW
-- [x]  Level command to see someone's level or reinit it - reinit someone else level is admin only
+- [x]  Level command to see someone's level or reset it - reset someone else level is admin only

 ## TODO
 - [ ]  Personalized join and leave message